Employers can apply for Dutch residence permits on behalf of highly-skilled migrants before they arrive in the Netherlands.

 Your employer will apply on your behalf.

-For more information on how to legalise and translate documents, read how to prepare supporting documents for Dutch visa and permit applications.
+For more information on how to legalize and translate documents, read how to prepare supporting documents for Dutch visa and permit applications.

 The IND will process your application within two weeks.